antonio59/vite-aafairshare/README.md

 # FairShare Expense Sharing App

-A modern expense sharing application designed for two users to track and split expenses, built with React, TypeScript, and Firebase.
+A modern expense sharing application designed for two users to track and split expenses, built with React, TypeScript, Supabase, and Netlify.

 ## Features

-- 🔐 Google Authentication
+- 🔐 Google Authentication (via Supabase)
 - 💰 Track and categorize expenses
 - 📊 Visualize spending patterns with charts
 - 🔄 Split expenses equally (50/50) or assign to one user (100%)